rntz/datafun/README.md

   caps and straight quotes.

 - `source` for [Source Serif][sserif] and [Sans][ssans] Pro.
-Similar to Charter, better-looking to my eyes, but lacking italics in TeX Live 2018 and prior versions.
+Similar to Charter, but lacking italics in TeX Live 2018 and prior versions.

 You can also choose between three families of math fonts: